Michoel-Git/personal-website/content/authors/admin/_index.md

 highlight_name: true
 ---

-Alice Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+I am a PhD Candidate and Psychologist at the Macquarie University.
+My research focuses on the neuropsychological implications of disordered and problematic screen usage, with a specific focus on gaming behaviours.
+My research also aims to develop effective strategies for mitigating the negative effects of disordered screen use on the brain, including innovative approaches to prevention and intervention.
 {style="text-align: justify;"}